schilkp/schilkp.github.io/content/projects/PmodADC/index.md

 With the input AC-coupled but shorted, the ADC will read as shown in the plot below.

-The readings feature a standard deviation of 3.43
+The readings feature a standard deviation of 3.43 LSB.

 {{ centered_img(src="pmodadc_adc_noise.svg" width="50%") }}